davxdan/DDS-Analytics/DDSAnalytics.md

 </tbody>
 </table>
 ##Methodology
 Attrition is the central theme of this analysis.
-We interpreted the value "Yes" in the data provided under attrition as an indicator that the employee has left the company.
+We interpreted the value "Yes" in the data provided under attrition as an indicator that the employee is terminated.

 We categorized each record as "Current" or "Terminated" and look for patterns in the variables that may explain why employees become terminated.